Data-Stewards-University-of-Vienna/modular-RDM-course/modules/core/05_archiving-and-publishing.md

 As a general principle, all data that support published findings should be preserved.
 Increasingly, journals and funding agencies require researchers to deposit the data underlying publications in trusted repositories.
 For example, **[Horizon Europe](https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe_en)** requires research data to be deposited in trusted repositories and made openly available whenever possible.

-When deciding what to preserve, consider some of these aspects.
+When deciding what to preserve, consider:

-**Essential research outputs**

-Preserve:

 * the final or processed datasets supporting publications;
 * sufficient raw or primary data to validate published results (subject to ethical and legal constraints);
 * analysis workflows and processing pipelines;
 * software and code used to generate results;
 * metadata describing the data and their provenance;
-* documentation such as README files, codebooks, variable dictionaries, laboratory protocols, and workflow descriptions;
+* documentation such as README files, codebooks, variable dictionaries, and laboratory protocols;
 * computational environments (for example, requirements files, containers, or workflow specifications) needed to reproduce analyses.

-**Selection criteria**

-The following questions can help determine whether data should be preserved:

-* Are the data required by a funder, publisher, or institutional policy?
-* Are there legal or ethical obligations to retain the data?
-* Would the data be difficult or impossible to reproduce?
-* Are the data likely to be reused in future research or teaching?
-* Do the data have long-term scientific, historical, environmental, or societal value?

 Typically, research data should be retained for **at least five to ten years** after the end of a project, although specific requirements vary between disciplines and funders.